USDA-FSA/fsa-design-system/guides/accessibility/color-and-contrast.md

 intro: "There are two aspects to address when it comes to color, contrast, and color dependence."
 ---

 <strong>Color contrast</strong> is the ratio of the foreground color (for most websites, this is often text) and background color. <strong>Color dependence</strong> is the need to see color to understand the information.
-Unless specific agency requirements dictate otherwise, color contrast should meet the [WCAG 2.0 AA](https://www.w3.org/WAI/WCAG20/quickref/#visual-audio-contrast-contrast) minimum color contrast ratio of **4.5:1**.
+Unless specific agency requirements dictate otherwise or where excepted, color contrast should meet the [WCAG 2.0 AA](https://www.w3.org/WAI/WCAG20/quickref/#visual-audio-contrast-contrast) minimum color contrast ratio of **4.5:1**.

 ## Testing